rm4n0s/automatic-spoon/PLAN_FOR_2025.md

 # Tasks

-- Implement engine's:
-    - POST /engines/
-    - GET /engines/{id}
-    - GET /engines/
-- Implement generator's:
+- Implement generator's MVP REST API:
     - POST /generators/ that takes engine's id as input to create the generator and responds with generator's ID
     - POST /generators/{id}/start starts the generator in a multiprocess
     - GET /generators/ and GET /generators/{id} that returns generator's status